-We offer CCG’s and CHC case managers a specialist assessment to ascertain if CHC funded needs are being met in the most cost effective manner as often specialist equipment can avoid the need for high packages of care.
+We offer CCG’s and CHC case managers a specialist assessment to ascertain if CHC funded needs are being met in the most cost-effective manner as often specialist equipment can avoid the need for high packages of care.
 We are also well placed to assess CHC funded clients for necessary specialist equipment to manage clients/ patients health needs as equipment (and some adaptations) are CHC funded.

 We offer local authorities the opportunity to commission the partnership for assessing clients in relation to packages of care.
-Often LD clients have health needs which is not the remit of a social worker during the assessment.
-We are able to assess clients needs to inform the social care assessment and clarify level of needs for the package of care.
+Often LD clients have health needs which are not the remit of a social worker during the assessment.
+We are able to assess clients needs to inform the social care assessment and clarify the level of needs for the package of care.

-Sometimes due to funding restrictions individuals or providers have to purchase much needed equipment to manage their needs.
+Sometimes due to funding restrictions, individuals or providers have to purchase much-needed equipment to manage their needs.
 Equipment should always be assessed for by the qualified professional OT.
 This avoids in-appropriate/ in-correct purchasing and misuse of service users monies/ funds and/or provider monies.
-This could be; Replacement slings, Hoists, Seating, Shower chairs, Profiling beds or Wheelchairs.
+This could be; Replacement Slings, Hoists, Seating, Shower chairs, Profiling beds or Wheelchairs.